Assessing the Cleveland Browns roster as we head to training camp, with a position-by-position rundown comparing it to when the season ended and now.

 Upgraded, level or downgraded: Upgraded, especially if Bitonio is all he is touted to be.

-Coming: Tight end, offensive line, defensive line, linebacker, secondary, coaching staff, front office.
+Coming: Defensive line, linebacker, secondary, coaching staff, front office.